Etienne-larchet/pytradier/README.md

-# Tradier-Python
+# pytradier

-Tradier-python is a python client for interacting with the Tradier API.
+pytradier is a forked version of tradier-python (0.1.4), that is no longer maintained by its owner.
+It is a python client for interacting with the Tradier API.

 ## Getting Started